nikitamitake/Jmeter-Demo-Web-Shop-Checkout-Flow/README.md

 # JMeter Performance Testing – Demo Web Shop Checkout Flow

+## Project Summary

+This project demonstrates end-to-end performance testing of an e-commerce checkout flow using Apache JMeter.

+Key highlights:
+- Designed full checkout flow including registration, login, saving address, payment info and order confirmation
+- Implemented correlation for dynamic tokens and values
+- Parameterized test data to simulate multiple users
+- Executed load tests for 10, 20, and 50 users
+- Analyzed response times, throughput, and system stability

+---

 ## Overview

 This project focuses on performance testing of the Demo Web Shop application using Apache JMeter.
-The objective was to simulate real user behavior for the complete checkout flow and analyze system performance under different load conditions.This project includes the JMeter test plan, test data file, and raw JTL result files for 10, 20, and 50 user load tests.
+The objective was to simulate real user behavior for the complete checkout flow and analyze system performance under different load conditions.

+This project includes the JMeter test plan, test data file, and raw JTL result files for multiple load test executions.

 ---

 ## Scenario Covered

 The following end-to-end user journey was tested:

 - User Registration